fcbrule/Covid-Tracker/src/store/README.md

 ### Reducers

 Based on the action type the reducers' job is to return a state.
-General convention is to use a switch case on the "action.type"
+General convention is to use a switch case on the `action.type`

 ### Action types

 A collection of constants used by the actions and reducers.
-These constants are the different action types we want. (eg. DATA_LOADING, DATA_FETCHED, etc.)
+These constants are the different action types we want. (eg. `DATA_LOADING`, `DATA_FETCHED`, etc.)

 ## The Goal